Numerical Gradient Verification

 Understanding and correctly implementing backpropagation is crucial in deep learning.
 A common way to debug backpropagation is using numerical gradient checking.
 This involves approximating the gradient of a function numerically and comparing it to the analytically derived gradient.

-that computes the numerical gradient of a function at point .
+Your task is to implement a function numerical_gradient(f, x, h) that computes the numerical gradient of a function at point .
 The numerical gradient for a single dimension is approximated by:

 where is a vector with 1 at position and 0 elsewhere.